Maywitz/Anthrax-Nuker/README.md

 https://discord.gg/qxt6aC8U2F

 ```
-Join my discord server above for support and new projects!
+Join my discord server above for support and access to new projects!

 Made for educational purposes only :)